nystudio107/seomatic/README.md

     seomaticMeta.twitter.description
     seomaticMeta.twitter.image

-If you have a **Facebook Profile ID**, you'll also get variables that are used to generate your Facebook Open Graph tags:
+You'll also get variables that are used to generate your Facebook Open Graph tags:

     seomaticMeta.og.type
     seomaticMeta.og.locale